 In 2015 I was named one of Melbourne Writers Festival's '30 Under 30', and earned a spot on the shortlist of the Richell Prize award for Emerging Writers.

-I am ~currently~ writing a pop culture memoir called No Way!
-Okay, Fine. which will be published by Hachette in 2017.
+My first book, a pop culture memoir titled No Way!
+Okay, Fine was released by Hachette in July 2017.

 From 2013 to 2018 I was a managing editor at The Good Copy, where I specialised in social media content and marketing, copywriting, and silly ideas.
 I handled copywriting for Rooftop Cinema each summer in those years, along with concepts and activations for the cinema’s many partners, and sponsors and visitors.

 I was a co-ordinator on the annual Independent Photography Festival from 2014 to 2016, where I split my time between managing volunteers, checking spreadsheets and making sure thousands of beers were chilled by the time the doors to an event opened.

 Also, I sometimes DJ.
 I am not very good!

 You can get in touch with me on firstname.lastname@example.org